- Apr 2021

 Miracles are part of an interlocking chain of forgiveness which, when completed, is the Atonement.

-Of course, the longest line is made of politicians.
-The drivers from the traffic are standing right behind.
-And you can also see bad parents, terrorists, door dealers, lawyers and many others if you stand up on your toes.
+Of course, the longest line is made of politicians, the traffic drivers are standing right behind and you could see bad parents, cheaters, terrorists, door dealers, lawyers and many others if you stand up on your toes.
 And yet at least for once you must have thinking: how many guillotines you'll need?
-It cannot be they haven't heard about your dreadful fame already but why o'why the line of guilty never ends?
+It cannot be they haven't heard about your dreadful fame already but why oh why the line of guilties never ends?

 Forgiveness, salvation, Atonement, true perception, all are one.
 C-4.3